Stephanie Jones jailed for 2 Wish Upon A Star fraud

 'Poor emotional state'

-Her "poor emotional state" affected her "flawed" decisions.
+Her "poor emotional state" affected her "flawed" decisions, Ms Owen added.

 She said Jones had clinical depression, a history of self-harm and a wheelchair-using mother who relied on her.